The Indirect Method for Generating Libraries of Optimal Periodic Trajectories and Its Application to Economical Bipedal Walking: The Compass-Gait Walker

 \section{The Compass-Gait Walker}

-To demonstrate the effectiveness of the proposed methods in legged robotics, we compute optimal gaits for an underactuated compass-gait walker (Fig.~\ref{fig:cgw}) and compare the results with established methods based on direct trajectory optimization~\cite{Wensing2024,Diehl2006,Rosa2023}.
+To demonstrate the effectiveness of the proposed methods in legged robotics, we computed optimal gaits for an underactuated compass-gait walker (CGW) and compared the results with established methods based on direct trajectory optimization~\cite{Wensing2024,Diehl2006,Rosa2023}.
 Our analysis focuses on both computational efficiency and the numerical sensitivity of the different formulations.
 Since the indirect method does not rely on a finite parameterization of the control inputs, it serves as a reliable benchmark for assessing various input parameterizations used in direct methods.
-Despite the simplicity of the compass-gait walker, which has only four state variables ($n_\mr{x}=4$), it remains a widely adopted model for studying bipedal locomotion~\cite{Goswami1997, Spong1999, Asano2004, Manchester2011, Westervelt2018, Rosa2014, Rosa2023}.
+Despite the simplicity of the CGW which has only four state variables ($n_\mr{x}=4$), it remains a widely adopted model for studying bipedal locomotion~\cite{Goswami1997, Spong1999, Asano2004, Manchester2011, Westervelt2007, Rosa2014, Rosa2023}.
 Its characteristics—underactuation, non-smooth dynamics, limit cycle behavior, and the need for optimizing energy efficiency—are representative of the challenges encountered in more complex legged robots.
-Additionally, the compass-gait walker can passively walk down a slope driven solely by gravity~$g$.
-We will use this capability to generate gait families parameterized by the slope's incline and the robot's average speed.
+Additionally, the compass-gait walker (Figure~\ref{fig:cgw}) can passively walk down a slope driven solely by gravity~$g$.
+We used this capability to generate gait families parameterized by the slope's incline and the robot's average speed.